Freezing Breast Milk: What’s Safe, What’s a Myth, and How to Do It Right

 Thawed milk (in fridge) 24 hours

 Always use clean containers and label them with the date.
-If you’re unsure about the milk’s quality, it’s better to err on the side of caution.
-Proper storage not only preserves nutrients but also protects your baby’s health.
+If you’re unsure about the milk’s quality, discard it.
+Proper storage protects both the nutrients and your baby’s health.

 Thawing Breast Milk: Do’s and Don’ts

-After you’ve stored breast milk correctly, the next step is thawing it safely to confirm your baby gets the best nutrition.
+Once you’ve stored breast milk correctly, thawing it safely is the next step.

 Always thaw breast milk in the refrigerator or by placing the container under warm running water.
-This helps preserve the milk’s nutrients.
+Both methods help preserve the milk’s nutrients.

 Thaw breast milk in the refrigerator or under warm running water to keep its nutrients intact.

-Avoid using a microwave, as it can create hot spots that may burn your baby.
-Don’t refreeze thawed breast milk; it’s best to use it within 24 hours.
+Never use a microwave.
+Microwaves create hot spots that can burn your baby.
+Do not refreeze thawed breast milk.
+Use it within 24 hours.

 Safety Considerations for Frozen Breast Milk

-• Label containers: Always label your containers with the date and time of expression.
+• Label containers: Always write the date and time of expression on each container.

-• Follow freezing guidelines: Freeze breast milk within 24 hours of expression to maintain its nutritional quality.
+• Freeze promptly: Freeze breast milk within 24 hours of expression to maintain its nutritional quality.

-• Avoid temperature fluctuations: Keep your freezer at a consistent temperature of 0°F (-18°C) or lower.
+• Keep temperature stable: Maintain your freezer at a consistent 0°F (-18°C) or lower.
+Avoid placing milk near the door where temperatures fluctuate.

 Best Practices for Using Frozen Breast Milk

-Start by labeling each container with the date and time of pumping, guaranteeing you use the oldest milk first.
-When you’re ready to use it, thaw the milk in the refrigerator overnight or by placing the container in warm water—never microwave it, as this can destroy nutrients.
+Label each container with the date and time of pumping, and always use the oldest milk first.
+To use it, thaw the milk in the refrigerator overnight or by placing the container in warm water.
+Never microwave it, as heat can destroy nutrients and create dangerous hot spots.

 Label each container with the date and time, thaw breast milk in the fridge or warm water, and never microwave.

-After thawing, use the milk within 24 hours and don’t refreeze it.
+After thawing, use the milk within 24 hours and do not refreeze it.
 Always check the milk’s smell and appearance before feeding.
-If your baby doesn’t finish a bottle, discard any leftovers.
+If your baby doesn’t finish a bottle, discard the leftovers.
+These habits help your baby get the full nutritional value from every feeding.

 Frequently Asked Questions